 “Whilst I had kept myself pretty much up to date with the latest developments over the years I thought it was about time to formalise things so I applied for registration.
 The process was straightforward but challenging and I received lots of friendly reassurance through the Institute.
 I felt proud when I received my letter of acceptance – I only wish that I’d applied years ago!”

 Individuals registered in the UK as Incorporated Engineers (IEng) now have the opportunity to gain wider recognition for their particular skills and expertise.
 Provided they have the necessary qualifications and experience, they can apply for the title of International Engineering Technologist (IntET), aimed at making it easier for holders to practise their profession overseas.
 The Engineering Council is responsible for maintaining the UK section of the IntET Register.

-Anyone wishing to register can download an application form (Word or pdf).
-All applicants should read the guidance notes (download) before completing the application form.
-Registration fees are £90, renewable every five years at a fee of £25.
+Anyone wishing to register can download an application form.
+All applicants should read the guidance notes before completing the application form.
+Registration fees are £105, renewable every 5 years at a fee of £60.
 Cheques should be payable to ‘Institute of Water’ and submitted with the application form and supporting evidence outlined on the form.

 4 Carlton Court, Fifth Avenue, Team Valley, Gateshead, NE11 0AZ

 Tel: 0191 422 0088 Fax: 0191 422 0087